jeffersoncarpenter/facebook-greasemonkey/README.md

 * Deletes ads on right side.
 * Deletes sponsored stories in news feed.
 * Selects "Most Recent" stories automatically, in case "Top Stories" are selected.
+Also hides "back to top stories" text.
 * Clicks "Not Now" on any modal dialogs that pop up, such as the one offering to show desktop notifications.
+* Attempts to hide stories that are from Facebook rather than friends.
+* Auto-refreshes profile pages when they show "Posts you haven't seen", making them show posts in chronological order.

 ## Install: